Career Timeline of Mookie Betts: Major Achievements and Milestones

 2014: MLB Debut

-April 6, 2015: Hit Home Run on Opening Day
+April 6, 2015: Hit home run on Opening Day

-On April 6, 2015, which was Opening Day for the Boston Red Sox, Mookie Betts hit a home run in his second at-bat, becoming the third youngest player to do so for the Red Sox.
+On April 6, 2015, the Opening Day for the Boston Red Sox against the Philadelphia Phillies, Mookie Betts hit a home run in his second at-bat, becoming the third youngest player to hit a home run on Opening Day for the Red Sox.

-April 13, 2015: Exciting Performance at Home Opener
+April 13, 2015: Exciting performance at Fenway Park

 2016: Moved to Right Field